MatiasJJ/lumi-userguide/docs/software/installing/easybuild.md

 EasyBuild will not install dependencies of a package and fail instead, if one or more of the dependencies cannot be found, but that is also easily changed on the command line.
-If all needed EasyBuild recipes are in one of those repository or in the current directory, all you need to do to install the package is to run
+If all needed EasyBuild recipes are in one of those repository or in the current directory, all you need to do to install the software package is to run (when continuing with the same GROMACS example)

 ```bash
 $ eb -r .
 GROMACS-2021.4-cpeGNU-22.06-PLUMED-2.7.4-CPU.eb